Arleigh Burke-class destroyer: USS Porter and MV Otowasan collision

 On 12 August 2012, USS Porter collided with the oil tanker MV Otowasan near the Strait of Hormuz; there were no injuries.
 The U.S. Navy removed Porters commanding officer from duty.
 Repairs took two months at a cost of $700,000.

 USS Fitzgerald and MV ACX Crystal collision

 On 17 June 2017, collided with the MV ACX Crystal cargo ship near Yokosuka, Japan.
 Seven sailors drowned.
 Following an investigation, the ship's commanding officer, executive officer, and Command Master Chief Petty Officer were relieved of their duties.
 In addition, close to a dozen sailors were given non-judicial punishment for losing situational awareness.
 Repairs were originally to be completed by the summer of 2019.
-Initial repairs however, were made by February 2020.
+However, initial repairs were made by February 2020.
 After the subsequent sea trials, she was brought in for additional repairs.
 The ship departed for her home port in June 2020.